hannxu123/detect_llm/README.md

 Download the title.akas.tsv.gz, to find movie names.
 Use ChatGPT to generate reviews given the movie names.
 For example, input “Write a negative review about the movie <MovieName>”.
 You can try “Write a negative review about the movie <MovieName>.
 Just give me the review text.”
 Collect 500 positive reviews and negative reviews and each review is for 1 movie.
-Human written reviews can be collected from https://huggingface.co/datasets/imdb ​
+Human written reviews can be collected from https://huggingface.co/datasets/imdb. **Remember to use "max_tokens" to limit the length of each output to avoid high cost.**
+​
 ```python
 def run_gpt(prompt):